Some of the links in this post may be affiliate links.

 As far as watering goes, if you follow me closely, you know how I like to water!
 Water thoroughly and let all the water drain away.

 Make sure you moisten all of the potting medium.
-Then simply wait for the potting medium to dry out before you water again.
+Then simply wait for the potting medium to dry out (allow at least the top quarter of the potting mix to dry out ) before you water again.

 Please please please water the proper way.
 If you need more convincing, check out my blog post on watering myths.
 Proper watering is one of the pillars of plant health so be sure to get it right!